preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 Style
 ------------
-Under "Style", you can set somepadding.
+Under "Style", you can set some padding.

 .. image:: media-rollup-settings-style.png